 Within moments, it was different.

-Almost immediately, my heart and mind opened to the fact that a lot of old coots were feeling these same aches and pains and sadness.
-Deeply aware that bodily pain and the emotional clouds of doom and gloom are being experienced by countless other human beings, young and old, at that very moment, I relaxed and opened to our pain.
+Soon, I was aware that a lot of old coots were feeling the aches and pains and sadness of aging, as well.
+I knew that these types of bodily pain, these emotional clouds of doom and gloom are being experienced by countless other human beings -- at that very moment.
+Breathing in, I relaxed and opened to the pain.

-As I have learned to do in Tonglen Practice, I simply allowed painful bodily sensations and emotional energies to emerge and breathed them directly into my heart chakra.
-There, in my heart of hearts, the gracious spaciousness of the One Love that exists within and beyond all that is embraced my sincere aspirations for our collective freedom from suffering.
-In the Compassionate Presence that emerged, the dark ripples of painful energy began to dissipate and dissolve.
-I stayed with it.
-Soon, with each out breath, I was able to release my heartfelt aspirations as prayers for peace, liberation, and healing.
+As I have learned to do in Tonglen Practice, I allowed the painful bodily sensations and emotional energies to emerge and breathed them directly into my heart chakra.
+There, in my heart of hearts, the gracious spaciousness of Open Awareness welcomed this sea of sensations.
+There, the One Love that exists within and beyond all that is embraced and was embraced, with my sincere aspiration for our collective healing.
+Breath by breath the the dark ripples of painful energy began to dissipate and dissolve.
+I stayed with it, simply breathing through the sensations.
+Soon, with each out breath, I was able to radiate my heartfelt aspirations for peace, liberation, and healing.
+At times, images of individuals would arise in my mind's eye and variations of the traditional metta meditations emerged as thoughts (May we (he, she, they, etc.) be free from suffering, May we be at peace, etc.) At times, I visualized this energy as light radiating in all directions.

+Breathing in.
+Breathing out.
+I floated on effortlessly.
 The hour flew by.
-The bells on my iPhone rang.
+The closing bells rang on my iPhone rang.
 I recited the Four Bodhisattva Vows as I have done for decades -- and rose to face the day.

 But, that was then, this is now.